George Luther Hatheway

-George Luther Hathaway (August 4, 1813 – July 5, 1872) was a politician in New Brunswick, Canada.
-His surname also appears as Hatheway.
+George Luther Hatheway (August 4, 1813 – July 5, 1872) was a politician in New Brunswick, Canada.
+His surname also appears as Hathaway.

 He was born in Musquash, New Brunswick, the son of Calvin Luther Hatheway and Sarah Harrison.

 He entered politics as a reformer and advocate of responsible government.
-Hathaway was a noted drinker, and often sipped brandy while campaigning.
+Hatheway was a noted drinker, and often sipped brandy while campaigning.
 He was elected to the colony's legislative assembly in 1850, and re-elected in 1854 and 1856, but lost his seat in 1857.
 He returned to the house in 1861, and became chief commissioner of public works.

-In 1865, Hathaway objected to the terms of Canadian confederation and resigned from his government position when the terms were accepted by the government of Samuel Leonard Tilley.
-Hathaway's resignation helped defeat the government, and he was re-elected as an Anti-Confederate candidate later that year.
+In 1865, Hatheway objected to the terms of Canadian Confederation and resigned from his government position when the terms were accepted by the government of Samuel Leonard Tilley.
+Hatheway's resignation helped defeat the government, and he was re-elected as an Anti-Confederate candidate later that year.
 He rejected Lieutenant Governor Arthur H. Gordon's invitation to form a new government.
-Hathaway instead became chief commissioner of public works in the government of Albert James Smith.
+Hatheway instead became chief commissioner of public works in the government of Albert James Smith.

 He did not run in the 1866 election won by the Confederation Party, but ran in 1870, three years after New Brunswick became a Canadian province.
 He was elected to the provincial legislature as a Conservative candidate.
 Party loyalties were weak during this period, however, and in February 1871, he helped depose the government of Conservative Premier George E. King, who was considered to be too close to the federal Conservative Party.
-Hathaway became the leader of a new Conservative government.
+Hatheway became the leader of a new Conservative government.